helloindustry/nathanpeterson.net/blog/posts/2016-01-14-wisdom-from-a-36-year-old-6-things-id-like-to-tell-my-35-year-old-self.md

 ---
 date: 2016-01-14
-title: "Blog Post: Wisdom from a 36 year old (6 things I'd like to tell my 35 year old self)"
+title: "Wisdom from a 36 year old (6 things I'd like to tell my 35 year old self)"
 ---
 1. When tragedy comes, the first thing to go must be worry.
 It&#x27;s the thing you spend the most time on which has the least benefits.